alienspaces/go-mud/README.md

 A M.U.D (multi user dungeon) with a back end API built with [`Go`](https://go.dev/) and a front end UI built with [`Flutter`](https://flutter.dev/docs).

+❗ No Longer Maintained ~ March 18th 2024 - See [Go Little M.U.D.](https://gitlab.com/alienspaces/go-little-mud
+) for more information❗

 ## Quick Start

 📝 _Might be a good idea to look at what these tools do before running them!_